ucsb-sbhs-cs/ucsb-sbhs-cs.github.io/_dsw/01_intro.md

  - "The student will be able to create simple web apps involving simple computation on data from forms, using GET"
  - "The student will be able to create simple web apps involving simple computation on data from forms, using POST"
  - "The student will be able to correctly identify the differences between using GET and POST in webapps."
+uc_ag_summary: >
+  In this unit, the student learn to identify key components, skills, technologies and terminology that are needed for the rest of the course.
+  These include:  the distinction betwen static and dynamic web content, client vs server side technologies, the request/response model of web interaction, and the role each of the following plays in the display of a web page:  HTML, CSS, and JavaScript.
+  A small amount of Python code will be covered, but most Python details are deferred to later units.
+The student will also learn a few hands-on skills for producing  both static and dynamic web pages and will produce a few small examples that will serve as starting points for later projects that explore these topics in more depth.
+  Additional topics include learning the components of URLs, the distinction between GET and POST requests, how to handle form data, URL components, localhost and the role of ports, a few basics of using git/github for version control, and deploying content the the web via github pages and via Heroku.
+uc_ag_assignment: >
+  A key assignment from this unit is the completion of a project that deploys a single static web page that includes HTML, CSS and JavaScript code via github pages, and two dynamic web pages using Python Flask on Heroku.
+  The student will be guided through several examples, and then asked to complete an example on their own with different content.
+  Through the completion of this assignment the student will <b>learn to develop useful skills and cultivate interest in Computer Science.</b>

 ---

+{{ page.uc_ag_summary}}

+{{ page.uc_ag_assignment}}

 ## Activities